marklogic/marklogic-kubernetes/README.md

 ```
 2. Check the available upgrades of MarkLogic Kuberenetes Helm chart using following command,
 ```
-helm search repo <chart-name>
+helm search repo marklogic/marklogic
 ```
-3. Set the upgrade strategy in values.yaml file to OnDelete.
+3. Make sure the upgrade strategy in values.yaml file is set to OnDelete.
 ```
 updateStrategy:
     type: OnDelete